-Course Description
+Course Description:

-Students select, develop, and present a complete interior design project.
-Thesis project selection, development, and overall character will be approved by faculty.
-Requires the application of interdisciplinary knowledge.
-Coursework includes final exhibition of project.
+A cap-stone studio course, where students select, develop, and present a complete interior design project with direction and consultation of a faculty advisor.
+The final work selection, development, and overall character will be approved by designated IA Faculty.
+Requires the application of interdisciplinary knowledge, synthesized with experienced gained in prior studios and coursework.
+Thesis includes a final exhibition in a public venue.
 Student must maintain computer workstation in the design studio.